Exclusive: EPA granted full biofuel waivers to refineries despite Energy Department advice - memo

 “The memo clearly shows that EPA continues to disregard the recommendations of DOE,” Geoff Cooper, head of the Renewable Fuels Association industry group, said in an email.

-In a clear sign the issue has become a potential political vulnerability for Trump, White House hopeful Democratic Senator Corey Booker seized on the news of the memo, calling the administration’s use of the waiver program an “abuse of power.”
+In a clear sign the issue has become a potential political vulnerability for Trump, White House hopeful Democratic Senator Cory Booker seized on the news of the memo, calling the administration’s use of the waiver program an “abuse of power.”

-“Time and time again, this president and his administration have used their power to prop up their political allies, like oil companies, at the expense of hardworking American farmers, and now, they’re doing it against the advice of their own Department of Energy,” he said.
+He added, “Time and time again, this president and his administration have used their power to prop up their political allies, like oil companies, at the expense of hardworking American farmers, and now, they’re doing it against the advice of their own Department of Energy.”

-Mayor Pete Buttigieg also mentioned small refinery waivers on Tuesday during a campaign stop in Iowa, calling them “big giveaways to oil”, drawing applause from his crowd.
+Mayor Pete Buttigieg also mentioned small refinery waivers on Tuesday during a campaign stop in Iowa, calling them “big giveaways to oil,” drawing applause from his crowd.

-Under the U.S. Renewable Fuel Standard, oil refineries are required to blend biofuels like corn-based ethanol into their fuel or purchase credits from those that do, a law intended to help farmers and cut U.S. dependence on foreign oil but which refiners say costs them a fortune.
+The U.S. Renewable Fuel Standard requires oil refineries to blend biofuels, such as corn-based ethanol, into their fuel or purchase credits from those that do.

+The law is intended to help farmers and cut U.S. dependence on foreign oil but refiners say it costs them a fortune.

 The RFS, however, allows the EPA to grant waivers from the regulation to small refining facilities of 75,000 barrels per day or less, if they can prove that compliance would cause them disproportionate economic hardship.

-Under the process, the DOE assesses the applications and provides recommendations to the EPA, which then makes a final decision.
+This process sees the DOE assess applications and provide recommendations to the EPA, which then makes a final decision.

 While the EPA publishes the number of waiver applicants and recipients each year, it keeps their identities secret, arguing the information is business-sensitive.

-Since Trump took office, the EPA has vastly expanded its use of the exemptions, and has provided waivers to small facilities owned by billionaire investor Carl Icahn and by oil majors like Exxon Mobil Corp and Chevron Corp, according to Reuters reporting.
+Since Trump took office, the EPA has vastly expanded its use of the exemptions, providing waivers to small facilities owned by billionaire investor Carl Icahn and oil majors, such as Exxon Mobil Corp and Chevron Corp, Reuters has reported.

 Under pressure over the most recent round of 31 waivers, Trump last month promised a “giant package” to farmers to boost the market for ethanol.
 That plan has yet to be released.